 Most of us don’t make bread daily but want to keep a sourdough starter.
-I saved the mature levain I didn’t need for baking or future feedings in a jar that lived in my freezer.
+I saved the mature/to be discarded levain I didn’t need for baking or future feedings in a jar that lived in my freezer.
 I made many demasiado acidic breads just to claim victory over non-waste, but my palate never grew accustomed to loving the overly-acidic flavor.
-I experimented with adding the mature levain to pastries, quickbreads, and flatbreads (both leavened and not).
-My initial goal centered on not wasting the levain, but also driven by creating more digestible pastries with another note on the palate.
+I experimented with adding the discard levain to pastries, quickbreads, and flatbreads (both leavened and not).
+My initial goal centered on not wasting the levain marked for discard, but also driven by creating more digestible pastries with another note on the palate.

 When converting recipes to using a levain, I think about the components of a levain: starch and liquid.
 Take a favorite recipe and find the ingredients that have these two qualities.
 Obvious ingredients with liquid: milk, cream, water, lemon juice.
 Then there are the not so obvious: butter, maple syrup, fresh fruit, puree, vanilla extract.